-Trinity Valley Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia, telephone number 404-679-4501) to award the Associate of Arts degree, Associate of Science degree, and Associate of Applied Science degree.
-The college is also a member of the Texas Junior College Association, Texas Association of Community Colleges, American Association of Community Colleges.
+Trinity Valley Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia, telephone number 404-679-4501) to award the Associate of Arts degree, and Associate of Applied Science degree.
+The college is also a member of the Texas Junior College Association, Texas Association of Community Colleges, and American Association of Community Colleges.